nf-core/fetchngs/.github/CONTRIBUTING.md

 To make the nf-core/fetchngs code and processing logic more understandable for new contributors and to ensure quality, we semi-standardise the way the code and other contributions are written.

-### Adding a new step or module
+### Adding a new step

-If you wish to contribute a new step or module please see the [official guidelines](https://nf-co.re/developers/adding_modules#new-module-guidelines-and-pr-review-checklist) and use the following coding standards:
+If you wish to contribute a new step, please use the following coding standards:

+1. Define the corresponding input channel into your new process from the expected previous process channel
+2. Write the process block (see below).
+3. Define the output channel if needed (see below).
-1. Add any new flags/options to `nextflow.config` with a default (see section below).
+4. Add any new flags/options to `nextflow.config` with a default (see below).
-2. Add any new flags/options to `nextflow_schema.json` with help text via `nf-core schema build`.
+5. Add any new flags/options to `nextflow_schema.json` with help text (with `nf-core schema build`).
+6. Add any new flags/options to the help message (for integer/text parameters, print to help the corresponding `nextflow.config` parameter).
-3. Add sanity checks for all relevant parameters.
+7. Add sanity checks for all relevant parameters.
+8. Add any new software to the `scrape_software_versions.py` script in `bin/` and the version command to the `scrape_software_versions` process in `main.nf`.
-4. Perform local tests to validate that the new code works as expected.
+9. Do local tests that the new code works properly and as expected.
-5. If applicable, add a new test command in `.github/workflow/ci.yml`.
+10. Add a new test command in `.github/workflow/ci.yml`.
+11. If applicable add a [MultiQC](https://https://multiqc.info/) module.
+12. Update MultiQC config `assets/multiqc_config.yaml` so relevant suffixes, name clean up, General Statistics Table column order, and module figures are in the right order.
-6. Add any descriptions of output files to `docs/output.md`.
+13. Optional: Add any descriptions of MultiQC report sections and output files to `docs/output.md`.

 ### Default values